S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 _“…which impedes effective collaboration on handling dependencies between and across domains.”_

-* Explain why responding to the situation is worthwhile for the organization, by describing  the benefit of interacting with it, or the cost of not doing so: How it help the organization to respond to this situation?
-How does, or could it, harm us if we don’t?
+* Explain why responding to the situation is worthwhile for the organization, by describing the benefit of interacting with it, or the cost of not doing so: How would it help the organization to respond to this situation?
+How would it harm us if we don’t?
 * Sometimes the relevance of responding to the situation for the organization is already obvious and clear, in which case there is no need to add any further information.